FryggFR/WriteUp/README.md

 Some are in French, others in English.
 I would try to make 2 versions per WriteUp

-Keep in mind i'm not a pro, i'm just a curious person who want to learn and improve. ;)
+Keep in mind i'm not a pro pentester, i'm just a curious person who want to learn and improve in cybersecurity. ;)

 *Not all write up is here.*